 There are a number of new funding pots which have been set up to support the amazing community groups who are responding to coronavirus.
 In this blog we highlight a few that may be of use to the Semble community.
-We will keep this list up-to-date but if you are aware of any others please let us know.
+We are updating this list regularly to keep it up-to-date.
+If you’re aware of any opportunities we don’t yet have listed please let us know.

 The National Emergencies Trust has begun to raise money to support community groups.
 This money will be aimed at local charities and grassroots organisations that can provide vital support to people in the quickest way possible.
 Their guidelines state:

 “Depending on monies raised, priority will be given in the first instance to:

 - Groups that support the ongoing needs of vulnerable people to ensure that their health and wellbeing is maintained

 - Groups and activities that support vulnerable people self-isolating (the elderly, people with pre-existing medical conditions etc)

 - Support for foodbanks and organisations working to combat hardship caused by the pandemic including child hunger

 - Volunteer costs for new and existing organisations responding to the effect of the pandemic